 If you don't have a copy of your genetic report, you can ask at the hospital where your blood test was taken as part of your diagnosis, or your GP may also have access.
-Patient organisations like (Myotonic Dystrophy Support Group), CureDM (Cure Myotonic Dystrophy UK Charity) and MDUK (Muscular Dystrophy UK) can help you with this if you get stuck.
+Patient organisations like (Myotonic Dystrophy Support Group), CureDM (Cure Myotonic Dystrophy UK Charity) and MDUK (Muscular Dystrophy UK) can help you will this if you get stuck.

-I want to be involved in a clinical trial.
-If I register, is this guaranteed?
+I want my child to be involved in a clinical trial - is this guaranteed if we register?

-Although one of the main aims of the registry is to make it easier for patients to be informed about clinical trials, there is no guarantee that registering your details will mean you will be a candidate to take part in a clinical trial.
+Although one of the main aims of the registry is to make it easier for patients to be informed about clinical trials, there is no guarantee that registering your child's details will mean they will be able to take part in a clinical trial.
 The registry does not run or recruit directly to clinical trials.
-We will circulate information about relevant clinical trials that we think you might meet the eligibility criteria for if they are recruiting in the UK, but these will always be subject to additional eligibility and screening criteria by trial site teams.
+We will circulate information about relevant clinical trials that we think patients might meet the eligibility criteria for if they are recruiting in the UK, but these will always be subject to additional eligibility and screening criteria by trial site teams.

-I'm not interested in getting involved in clinical trials, so why should I register?
+I'm not interested in my child getting involved in clinical trials, so why should I register them?

-The registry is not only for recruiting trials, it is also for collecting important information like patient numbers which helps build an understanding of how many people in the UK live with Myotonic Dystrophy.
-This in itself can help to improve clinical treatment for patients.
-By registering you are ensuring you are counted, this helps us to demonstrate to research companies (for example) that the UK DM community is worth investing time into.
+The registry is not only for recruiting trials, but also for collecting vital information like patient numbers which helps build an understanding of how many people in the UK live with Myotonic Dystrophy.
+This can help to improve clinical treatment for patients.
+By registering you are ensuring your child is counted, this helps us to demonstrate to big research companies (for example) that the UK DM community is worth investing time into.

-How will my information be kept confidential and protected?
+How will my child's information be kept confidential and protected?

-All information we receive from you will be treated confidentially and stored on a secure computer server located in the UK, specified on the registry website.
-Details of your specific diagnosis as well as personal information (name, age, address, gender, etc.) will be stored on the database.
+All information we receive about your child will be treated confidentially and stored on a secure computer server located in the UK, specified on the registry website.
+Details of your child's specific diagnosis as well as personal information (name, age, address, gender, etc.) will be stored on the database.
 This information is required to help show how the condition affects people in a particular way, to improve understanding that can then be passed into clinical care.

-It also enables us to match you with eligibility criteria for clinical trials, and for other research purposes,.
+It also enables us to match your child with eligibility criteria for clinical trials, and for other research purposes.
 Only members of Prof. Marini Bettolo's team with specific permission will be allowed to look at this information.
 If we publish any research or other documents based on information from the database, this will not identify you by name.

 The registry has a Steering Committee responsible for governing the use of registry data.
-The committee includes academic, medical and genetic experts, and patient advocates and representatives.
+The committee includes academic, medical, and genetic experts, and patient advocates and representatives.
 The committee review and approve or reject all requests for the registry to support specific projects, or requests for data, ensuring that we only provide support to projects which may be beneficial to the community.